GDiamond778/KK/README.md

 # Damage-Calculator

-This is the repository for the Loomian Legacy Damage Calculator
+This is the repository for the Kinalite Kingdom Damage Calculator

 ## Contributing